hrnarf/Hacker-News-Top-Stories-Over-Email/README.md

 # Hacker News top stories, over email!
 If you're like me and often find yourself spending hours browsing [Hacker News](http://hacker.news), this script might be just what you need.

 It’s designed to fetch the top stories from Hacker News.
-After getting each top story, it uses ConvertKit to send generate and send email with the content of the stories.
+After getting each top story, it uses ConvertKit to send generate and send email with the title + link of each story.

 The email which is created in ConvertKit is called a Broadcast, this broadcast can be automatically scheduled to send using parameters over the ConvertKit API, meaning you'd never need to login to your ConvertKit account once everything is setup.